-Jesus warned His disciples: “Take heed, beware of the leaven of the Pharisees, and of the leaven of Herod” Mk 8:15.
+Jesus warned His disciples: ‘Take heed, beware of the leaven of the Pharisees, and of the leaven of Herod’ Mk 8:15.

 What does Jesus’ mean by the leaven of Herod?

 Herod had a different law – Roman law, which he enforced, but he did not bother with the moral law as he was personally immoral respecting marriage and murder.
 Thus the leaven of Herod draws attention to the bifurcation of civil (Roman) law and moral law – in our day there are people who consider themselves very upstanding people if they have not broken the law of the land, but their morality is unchristian.
-The leaven of Herod involves an exalting of civil law above God’s moral law.
+The leaven of Herod involves an exalting of civil law above God’s moral law – putting man’s law above God’s law.
 Jesus tells us to beware of this.

 Leaven has a dramatic and radical effect upon dough to change its whole appearance and substance, so that the loaf is full of hot air, and it has an appearance of having more substance than it has in reality.
-This is the essence of hypocrisy, which respects the outward appearance and gives a person an overinflated opinion of themselves as they pontificate to others how to live their lives, giving the impression that this is how they themselves lived while in truth they did not.
+This is the essence of hypocrisy, which concerns the outward appearance and gives a person an overinflated opinion of themselves as they pontificate to others how to live their lives, giving the impression that this is how they themselves lived, while in truth they did not.
 This applied to both the Pharisees and to Herod.
 They had double standards, proclaiming one thing while doing another.
 Paul points out the danger of this in 1Cor 8:1 and 1Cor 10:13 and its damaging effect on oneself and upon others.

 There is a second idea in leaven.
 Scripture draws attention to the spreading and pervasive influence of leaven 1Cor 5:6 and Gal 5:9, in which texts it is applied to the evil influence of sin, as is the use of leaven in the Old Testament.
-Thus purging out the old leaven and the use of unleavened bread is used to illustrate sanctification from sin 1Cor 5:7, and the leavening influence of sin is compared to the effect of an evil influence upon the whole Corinthian congregation “evil communications corrupt good manners” 1Cor 15:33.
+Thus purging out the old leaven and the use of unleavened bread is used to illustrate sanctification from sin 1Cor 5:7, and the leavening influence of sin is compared to the effect of an evil influence upon the whole Corinthian congregation ‘evil communications corrupt good manners’ 1Cor 15:33.
 However Scripture uses leaven as an illustration of sin and not as a ‘code’ for sin, because this aspect of leaven is also used in a good manner to illustrate the spread of the kingdom of heaven Mat 13:33 and Lk 13:21.
 The concept of enlarging with hot air to give an appearance of substance could hardly be Christ’s meaning in applying it to the kingdom of heaven.
 This second aspect of leaven refers to the penetrating and pervading effect of both the leaven and the kingdom of heaven.

-For completeness: Mat 16:6,11,12 speaks of “the leaven of the Pharisees and of the Sadducees” or “ the doctrine of the Pharisees and of the Sadducees”, thus some are of the view that the leaven of Herod is the same as the leaven of the Sadducees, suggesting that Herod was a Sadducee, and that “the leaven of Herod” is synonymous with “the leaven of the Sadducees”.
+For completeness, let us look at the leaven of the Sadducees.
+Mat 16:6,11,12 speaks of ‘the leaven of the Pharisees and of the Sadducees’ or ‘the doctrine of the Pharisees and of the Sadducees’.
+Some are of the view that the leaven of Herod is the same as the leaven of the Sadducees, suggesting that Herod was a Sadducee, and that ‘the leaven of Herod’ is synonymous with ‘the leaven of the Sadducees’.
 This is conjecture and there is no evidence for this.
-Thus there may be a third topic here, the leaven of the Sadducees’ accommodation of religious law to civil law.
+Thus there may be a third topic here – the leaven of the Sadducees’ accommodation of religious law to civil law.
 This throws up a series of different attitudes to the law.
 The Pharisees’, Herod’s, and the Sadducees’.

 Civil law and politics